Yakovlev Yak-1: Surviving aircraft

+There is only one complete Yak 1 still in existence, Yak 1 “22 white” is on display in a partially restored condition at the Technical Museum of Vadim Zadorozhny, Arkhangelsk, Moscow Oblast, Russia.
+A Yak 1 is currently being restored to airworthy condition by a private owner with its original engine.

 Variants

 Side-view silhouettes of the Yakovlev I-26 Krasevec and an early production Yak-1.

 I-26 (also known as Ya-26) – The first prototype of the Yak-1 and progenitor of all Yakovlev's piston-engined fighters of World War II.
 Of mixed steel tube and wood construction the lightweight I-26 displayed promising performance and was produced as the Yak-1.